-- ?
-Total Gas Distribution System Leaks eliminated per 1000 miles of pipe has dropped a little in 2020. - ?
-Enforcement Program Evaluation is steady for both 2018 and 2019 for gas and liquid pipelines. - 19 Did the state encourage and promote operator implementation of Pipeline Safety Info Only Info Only Management Systems (PSMS), or API RP 1173?
+- Did the state encourage and promote operator implementation of Pipeline Safety

+Management Systems (PSMS), or API RP 1173?
 This holistic approach to improving pipeline safety includes the identification, prevention and remediation of safety hazards.

 Info Only = No Points

 - a. https://pipelinesms.org/

 - b.
 Reference AGA recommendation to members May 20, 2019